Coughlan-Lab/simple_camio/README.md

 -Secondly, a digital version of the map that represents zones with a different index, as in zone_map.png, and this filename should be specified in the argument as input1.
 The precise resolution of the map should be specified in the variable pixels_per_cm_obj (in units of pixels per cm) in simple_camio.py, such that it matches the printed version.

 -The camera should be calibrated and the calibration parameters should be specified in simple_camio.py by the variables focal_length_x, focal_length_y, camera_center_x, camera_center_y.
+Calibration parameters can be estimated using simple_calibration.py (described below).
 Distortion parameters are also settable via the variable distortion (although these can safely be left to zero, assuming little distortion).

 -A pointer needs to be printed and cut out, using the pattern found in marker_pointer.png (printed at 300 dpi, such that the Aruco marker is exactly 3cm).